MathieuFortune/mathieufortune.github.io/_posts/2016-06-10-uxflupa-workshop.markdown

 *For example: On a funnel, the pragmatic aspect (serious task) is relatively more important than the hedonic aspect (fun task).*

-I invite you to read the [article by Carine Lallemand](https://uxmind.eu/2014/06/23/attrakdiff-evaluation-quantitative-ux/ "Carine Lallemand's article") for further explanation of this method (FR).
+I invite you to read the [article by Carine Lallemand](https://uxmind.eu/2014/06/23/attrakdiff-evaluation-quantitative-ux/ "Carine Lallemand's article"){:target="_blank"} for further explanation of this method (FR).

 We can see from the charts below that __values of attractiveness and pragmatism are relatively positive__ while __hedonism is less present__.